tuphan-dn/crypto-gears/README.md

 # Desig's Assumption

 Desig is assuming the execution enviroment is Honest-but-Curious where holders act correctly following the Desig protocol.
-However, they will try to gain advantages learn the others' secrets.
+However, they will try to gain advantages to learn the others' secrets.

 With this assumption, Desig is secure.